lawn-chair/bcs-finder/README.md

 BCS Finder
 ==========

-BCS Finder Application for Windows/Mac/Linux
+BCS Finder Application for Windows/Mac/Linux.
+Only works with BCS firmware version 4.0 alpha preview 3 and later.

 ## Requirements
   * [Qt 5][qt5] - tested with 5.3.0